lsst-sqre/sqr-072/index.rst

 The bulk of the code is in the decorator (to add documentation and control the fields returned) and the parameter list (to document the path parameter and require authentication).

 This handler uses the :ref:`request-context` pattern.

+Handlers should always use the :py:obj:`~typing.Annotated` approach to declare parameters from dependencies or FastAPI input parsing methods, and the argument list should always start with ``*`` to force named arguments.
+This avoids any ordering problems between parameters with defaults and parameters without defaults.

 .. _dependencies: